 The Audit and Supervisory Committee and directors belonging to the committee

 The Audit and Supervisory Committee consists of four directors (including three directors who are outside members).
 It determines items such as the audit policy and plan, and discusses and decides on important audit matters based on the reports it receives.
 In addition to these performing these duties, it also audits legitimacy and appropriateness through the use of the internal control system.
 A meeting will generally be held every month, with extraordinary meetings held when necessary.

 The directors who are members of the Audit and Supervisory Committee will cooperate with the Internal Auditing Department and the accounting auditors to enhance management’s supervisory functions.
 They will also share information with the auditors of affiliated companies in an effort to strengthen the auditing structure for the operations of the entire Group.

 To improve these audit functions, the Group will establish an Auditor’s office as the exclusive body for supporting the duties of directors who belong to the Audit and Supervisory Committee.
 It will also take the necessary steps to secure independence, such as by requiring that the Auditor’s office does not follow any directions or orders from directors (other than directors belonging to the Audit and Supervisory Committee) when carrying out their duties.

 Board of Directors and Directors

-Two of the three directors in the Audit and Supervisory Committee are outside directors (as of the date of the Annual Securities Report was submitted).
+Three of the four directors in the Audit and Supervisory Committee are outside directors (as of the date of the Annual Securities Report was submitted).
 We have developed a structure in which they can attend management meetings and other important meetings and committees to express their views.

-The Company introduced an executive officer system in June 2007 to speed up the decision-making process and the performance of duties, and enhance the separation of supervisory and executive functions.
+The Company introduced an executive officer system to speed up the decision-making process and the performance of duties, and enhance the separation of supervisory and executive functions.
 The Board of Directors appoints executive officers and delegates its business by establishing the division of duties and authority.